Legal Profession Admission Board

 • Admitted to candidature for a Degree in an Australian or New Zealand university.

-This means you have been accepted into a university but may not have started or completed the course.
+This means you have been accepted into a university but may not have completed the course.

 • Completed NSW Higher School Certificate achieving the aggregate (e.g. ATAR, UAI, TER) and English levels required

-For specific information on the required aggregate and English levels required please see full list on the LPAB website here.
+For specific information on the required aggregate and English levels required please see full list here website here.

 For high school qualifications obtained before 1990, refer the requirements on LPAB website here.